 Where to file the late registration of birth?

-The late registration must be filed at the Office of the Civil Registrar of the place where the person was born.
+You may file a delayed registration of birth certificate at the LCR of the city or municipality of the place where the person was born.

 The application for delayed registration of birth shall be examined by the Civil Registrar, including the Certificate of Live Birth and other submitted documentary requirements.